It’s a term you hear more of these days, more so in the west. Or more accurately – in the USA.

 Male fans obviously LOVE it because that’s the point (and the main audience).

 Fairy Tail is another anime that does this (on both sides of the gender fence).
-And while it’s not the main reason it’s popular, it’s obviously a trait anime fans have warmed to.
+And while it’s not the main reason it’s popular, it’s obviously a trait

 And yes, that also includes female fans.
 The kind of women who aren’t in denial or holier than thou.